ai-systems-today/ai-systems.today.github.io/content/workshops/ai-900/index.md

 Artificial Intelligence (AI) has transformed the technological landscape, becoming a pivotal component in various domains.
 It is imperative for tech professionals and enthusiasts to comprehend the basics of AI to thrive in this evolving field.
 Microsoft Azure AI Fundamentals certification (AI-900) offers a comprehensive understanding of AI concepts and Microsoft Azure's AI services, equipping individuals with the skills required to leverage these technologies effectively.

-At AI Systems Today, we are dedicated to ensuring that professionals have access to the resources and training they need to succeed.
+At AI SYSTEMS TODAY, we are dedicated to ensuring that professionals have access to the resources and training they need to succeed.
 We are excited to offer comprehensive workshops tailored to help you ace the AI-900 certification exam.
 This article provides an overview of the certification, associated resources, and details about our workshops and schedules.

 ## Microsoft Azure AI Fundamentals Certification (AI-900)